jupoon-other/cse15l-lab-reports/lab-report-1-week-2.md

             cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI

-Here's what youc ould see after trying both those commands:
+Here's what you could see after trying both those commands:

 #### **And that's a wrap!
 With just a bit more practice, you'll be a pro at creating, moving, editing, and running files back and forth between your client and server.
 Best of luck in your future CSE adventures! **